T0B1K/Issue_Relations/README.md

 However, the [universal sentence encoder v4](https://tfhub.dev/google/universal-sentence-encoder/4) haas to be downloaded in advance and placed into the *kubernetes_microservice/container1/app* folder.
 Because in this folder the docker compose searches for a file named *universal-sentence-encoder_4.tar.gz*.\
 After the images have been built using compose, they can be used in the kubernetes cluster.\
+**IMPORTANT: We use the local images build using compose for our pods therefore the compose service has to be started in advance or the images have to built manually on advance**\
-Simply run **kubectl append -f kompose.yaml** to push the images into the cluster
+Simply run **kubectl append -f kompose.yaml** to push the images into the cluster.\
+The microservice uses the following libraries: *numpy==1.19.2*, *tensorflow==2.5.0*, *httpx==0.18.2* and is build on top of the *tiangolo/uvicorn-gunicorn-fastapi:python3.8-2021-06-09* docker images, which creates a Uvicorn ASGI server for asynchronous python web code, in addition to Gunicorn, which manages Uvicorn and FastAPI in a single container.\
+Important to note is, that the *MAX_WORKERS* environment variable can be set in the DOCERFILEs to enable multiple workers (or one per CPU).

 ### Instructions for the Jupiter Notebooks files
 The Jupiter Notebooks files can be started by importing them into Google Collab.